Americans with Disability Act (ADA) Accessibility

 Can do amplified audio or text closed captioning.

 Project Lifesaver relies on proven radio technology and a specially trained search and rescue team.
-Clients that are enrolled in the Project Lifesaver program wear a personalized wristband that emits a tracking signal.
+Clients who, are enrolled in the Project Lifesaver program wear a personalized wristband that emits a tracking signal.
 When caregivers notify 911 that the person is missing, a search and rescue team responds to the wanderer’s area and starts searching with the mobile locator tracking system.
 Search times have been reduced from hours and days to minutes.
-Nationwide in over 3535 searches, Recovery times average less than 30 minutes.
+Nationwide in over 4,223 searches, Recovery times average less than 30 minutes.

 Contact: 978-475-0411 Police Business Office Learn more about Project Lifesaver at Project Lifesaver